 One of the founders of the Silvermine artists community saw art and faith intimately connected.

-It’s difficult to imagine anyone having a clearer idea of what his calling in life is than what Carl Schmitt wrote in 1933.
+It’s difficult to imagine anyone having a clearer idea of what his calling in life is than something the artist Carl Schmitt wrote.

 The corpus of work, which includes hundreds of paintings, drawings, pastels, watercolors and thousands of pages of writing, form the basis of the Carl Schmitt Foundation, based in the heart of the Silvermine community in southwestern Connecticut.
 Schmitt was a founding member of the Silvermine Guild of Artists.